Read0rDie/mchne-api/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `dotnet run` for a dev server.
 Navigate to `http://localhost:5050/`.
 The app will need to be reloaded if you change any of the source files for those chose to come in effect.